jaydee9296/OZMZVPN/README.md

 >
 > Using BF-CBC is no longer recommended, because of its 64-bit block size.
 This small block size allows attacks based on collisions, as demonstrated by SWEET32.
 See https://community.openvpn.net/openvpn/wiki/SWEET32 for details.

->Security researchers at INRIA published an attack on 64-bit block ciphers, such as 3DES and Blowfish.
+> Security researchers at INRIA published an attack on 64-bit block ciphers, such as 3DES and Blowfish.
 They show that they are able to recover plaintext when the same data is sent often enough, and show how they can use cross-site scripting vulnerabilities to send data of interest often enough.
 This works over HTTPS, but also works for HTTP-over-OpenVPN.
 See ​https://sweet32.info/ for a much better and more elaborate explanation.
 >
 > OpenVPN's default cipher, BF-CBC, is affected by this attack.

 Indeed, AES is today's standard.
 It's the fastest and more secure cipher available today.
-[SEED](https://en.wikipedia.org/wiki/SEED) and [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)) are not vulnerable to date but are slower than AES and relatively less trusted.
+[SEED](https://en.wikipedia.org/wiki/SEED) and [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)>) are not vulnerable to date but are slower than AES and relatively less trusted.

 > Of the currently supported ciphers, OpenVPN currently recommends using AES-256-CBC or AES-128-CBC.
 OpenVPN 2.4 and newer will also support GCM.
 For 2.4+, we recommend using AES-256-GCM or AES-128-GCM.

 AES-256 is 40% slower than AES-128, and there isn't any real reason to use a 256 bits key over a 128 bits key with AES.
-(Source : [1](http://security.stackexchange.com/questions/14068/why-most-people-use-256-bit-encryption-instead-of-128-bit),[2](http://security.stackexchange.com/questions/6141/amount-of-simple-operations-that-is-safely-out-of-reach-for-all-humanity/6149#6149)).
+(Source: [1](http://security.stackexchange.com/questions/14068/why-most-people-use-256-bit-encryption-instead-of-128-bit),[2](http://security.stackexchange.com/questions/6141/amount-of-simple-operations-that-is-safely-out-of-reach-for-all-humanity/6149#6149)).
 Moreover, AES-256 is more vulnerable to [Timing attacks](https://en.wikipedia.org/wiki/Timing_attack).

 AES-GCM is an [AEAD cipher](https://en.wikipedia.org/wiki/Authenticated_encryption) which means it simultaneously provides confidentiality, integrity, and authenticity assurances on the data.